 How does COVID-19 impact HSI’s dog/cat population management work globally?

 Nearly every country around the world is facing the threat of COVID-19.
 However, some have been forced to take stronger measures to contain the virus from spreading.
 At HSI, the safety of our staff and the safety of the people who come into contact with our staff is of utmost importance.
-Therefore, our field operations have been halted temporarily, and will resume when it is safe to do so, as determined by entities such as the WHO and each country’s government.

 What is HSI doing during this crisis?